| What is Agricultural Assessment and how do I qualify?

 A. NO. Landowners must file an application (form RP-305 or RP-305r) with the assessor to receive an agricultural assessment for their parcels.
 Landowners must

-renew annually for an agricultural assessment, and the farmland must satisfy certain gross sales and acreage eligibilty requirements.
+renew annually for an agricultural assessment, and the farmland must satisfy certain gross sales and acreage eligibility requirements.

 Q. Can land outside an agricultural district qualify for an agricultural assessment?